team-chocolate-cake/Tic-Tac-Toe/README.md

 - Dagger Hilt: For dependency injection to maintain a clean and modular codebase.

-- Retrofit: For making network requests to communicate with the backend server.

 - Google's Recommended Architecture: Following the best practices and architecture guidelines provided by Google to ensure a scalable and maintainable codebase.

 # Screenshots